 A nominal fee will be collected to defray the cost of crafts, materials and refreshments.
-If there are financial concerns, please contact Sr. Cora
+If there are financial concerns, please contact Fr.
+Sorgie

 Our mission statement: To provide an opportunity for parents to connect and learn from each other in a welcoming, open and faith-filled environment.

 Our Religious Education program is devoted to the faith formation of children attending public schools.
-Classes meet Mondays through Thursdays during the academic year.
-Students in the younger grades meet in the afternoons; classes for older students are held in the evenings.
+Families choose one of three sessions: Sunday mornings, Wednesday afternoons, or Wednesday evenings during the academic year.

 We rely on the many volunteer Catechists and Assistant Catechists for the success of our program.
-If you are interested in becoming a Catechist, please contact Katy Feeney, our Director of Religious Education.
+If you are interested in becoming a Catechist, please contact Sr. Cora, our Director of Religious Education.

-For additional information on the Religious Education program, please visit the Religious Ed web page.
+For additional information on the Religious Education program, please visit the The PREP web page.